Fernet con coca: Preparation

 Fernet con coca is a long drink, usually served in a tall tumbler such as the highball.
 Simple in composition, the two-ingredient cocktail comprises just its eponymous ingredients and ice.
 The result is a black concoction with a "velvety", gold-tinted foam, and a complex and bittersweet taste that features competing and complementary flavors.
 The exact proportions of each ingredient are debated, and people prepare the cocktail according to personal taste.
 A popular measurement is three parts fernet and seven parts cola.
 An early Cordoban version of the drink called "90210"—a possible reference to the 1990s TV drama— calls for nine-tenths of fernet, two ice cubes and one tenth of cola.
 The International Bartenders Association recipe—first published in 2020—calls for 50 millilitres Fernet-Branca poured into a double old fashioned glass with ice, filled up with cola.

 Fernet-Branca and Coca-Cola are by far the preferred brands and market leaders, although several other local bitters have emerged since the drink's popularization, which include "premium" and cheaper versions, as well as "artisan-made" fernets, and ready-to-drink versions of the cocktail.
-Over the years, fernet products in Argentina have been "lightened" in relation to the traditional amaros of Italy, as they are now intended for consumption with cola—reducing their bitterness, alcohol content and "syrupy texture".
+Over the years, fernet products in Argentina have been "lightened" in relation to the traditional amari of Italy, as they are now intended for consumption with cola—reducing their bitterness, alcohol content and "syrupy texture".

 La Voz explained a typical preparation of fernet con coca: "It carries two or three ice cubes and a variable measure of fernet and cola.
 It is recommended to serve it with an inclination of 45 degrees and in a long glass so that the soda does not lose gas.
 The foam should expand to overflow the glass and then contract and stay within the circumference of the glass.
 On the contrary, if it drips between the sides, the soda was served too quickly and the drink will lose its character, its perfect condition."
-Some people dump an extra measure of fernet just as the foam is about to leak out of the glass, so that it lowers and does not spill, a practice known as "coronado" (meaning "crowned").
-Walkers commonly make a "viajero" (meaning "traveller" in Spanish), using half-cut plastic bottles of Coca-Cola as containers for communal drinking and to carry the cocktail.
+Some people dump an extra measure of fernet just as the foam is about to leak out of the glass, so that it lowers and does not spill, a practice known as coronado (meaning 'crowned').
+Walkers commonly make a viajero (meaning 'traveller' in Spanish), using half-cut plastic bottles of Coca-Cola as containers for communal drinking and to carry the cocktail.

 Popularity

 Despite being a relatively modern phenomenon, fernet con coca has managed to cement itself culturally, and is now regarded as a national symbol and cultural icon of Argentina, as well as the country's "unofficial national drink".

-It is mostly consumed in Argentina, but the cocktail can also be found in some of its neighboring countries, such as Uruguay, Paraguay and Bolivia.
+It is mostly consumed in Argentina, but the cocktail can also be found in some of its neighboring countries, such as Uruguay and Bolivia.
 Despite its popularity, many Argentines consider fernet con coca to be an acquired taste, and its flavor often repulses foreigners.
-Some relate the success of the cocktail in the country to a general fondness for the bitter taste in Argentine culture, exemplified by the widespread consumption of mate and non-alcoholic bitters like Terma.
+Some relate the success of the cocktail in the country to a general fondness for the bitter taste in Argentine culture, exemplified by the widespread consumption of maté and non-alcoholic bitters such as Terma.